 - Sunk costs are sunk.

 Claar was recently interviewed on a British radio program.
 You can listen to a mp3 of the interview by visiting his blog.
-I highly recommend this book for anyone wanting a thoughtful reflection on the interaction between faith and economics.
+I highly recommend this book to anyone wanting a thoughtful reflection on the interaction between faith and economics.